 Figures A-D, Laroche, in prep.; E, NWAFC original (B. Vinter).

-PELAGIC JUVENILES Body with fewer than three pigment bands, with stripes of pigment,
+PELAGIC JUVENILES Body with fewer than three pigment bands, with stripes of pigment, or with a patch of pigment on the caudal peduncle

 Figures A-E, Laroche, in prep.; F, Moser et al. 1985.